epolevikov/Asgan/README.md

 To find an alignment between two assemblies, Asgan utilizes minimap2.
 By default, minimap2 is used with the _asm10_ preset.
 In some cases, the preset might need to be changed.
-For example, if two assemblies diverge much (sequence diverge > 10%), minimap2 will not find alignment blocks between them.
-For highly diverged species, we recommend to use either _map-pb_ or _map_ont_ preset.
+For example, if two assemblies diverge much (sequence divergence > 10%), minimap2 will not find alignment blocks between them.
+For highly diverged species, we recommend to use either _map-pb_ or _map-ont_ preset.
 The default preset can changed using the _--minimap-preset_ argument.

 # License

 Asgan is distributed under the MIT license.
 See the [LICENSE](https://github.com/epolevikov/Asgan/blob/master/LICENSE.txt) file for details.

-# Publications
+# Publication

-Evgeny Polevikov and Mikhail Kolmogorov, "Synteny Paths for Assembly Graphs Comparison", WABI 2019, [https://doi.org/10.4230/LIPIcs.WABI.2019.24](https://doi.org/10.4230/LIPIcs.WABI.2019.24)
+Evgeny Polevikov and Mikhail Kolmogorov, "Synteny Paths for Assembly Graphs Comparison", WABI 2019. [(https://doi.org/10.4230/LIPIcs.WABI.2019.24)](https://doi.org/10.4230/LIPIcs.WABI.2019.24)

 # WABI Supplementary